Remote’s guide to employing in Singapore.

 There is no statutory minimum wage in Singapore, with two exceptions.
 Cleaners employed in the cleaning sector must have a minimum wage of SGD 1,200 per month, and security guards must have a minimum wage of SGD 1,100 per month.

 We can help you get a new employee started in Singapore fast.
-The minimum onboarding time we need is only 5 days before start date.
+The minimum onboarding time we need is only 9 working days.